cany21/hello-word/README.md

 # hello-word
-Hi, Learn how to use github
+Hi,I am reading how to use github for the first time!